yusong0926/gNMI-multilevel-collector-demo-with-P4-int/README.md

 ```
 python probe.py --port 80049 --time 0.01
 ```
-probe server will run in port 80049, probe will generate updates in every 0.01 second, probe will generate updates in every 0.01 second`when a subscription request received.
+probe server will run in port 80049, probe will generate updates in every 0.01 second when a subscription request received.

 Use -h to check the argument options
 ### Start Collector Server